John MacDougall (British politician): Boundary changes

 A boundary review cutting the number of United Kingdom Parliamentary seats in Scotland put MacDougall's seat in danger by enlarging it with parts taken from Kirkcaldy; it was rumoured that Kirkcaldy MP Lewis Moonie intended to challenge MacDougall.
 MacDougall was said to be "absolutely distraught" and intended to defend himself.
 He was mentioned as a potential candidate for the Central Fife constituency in the Scottish Parliament when Henry McLeish announced his retirement; however the selection went to his successor as council leader, Christine May.
 MacDougall won the selection for the new Glenrothes constituency when Lewis Moonie opted to retire instead.

 Burns translation

 To celebrate Burns Night in 2003, MacDougall had some of Robert Burns' most famous poems translated out of the Scots language into contemporary English to make them comprehensible for English guests.
 When Labour MPs were reported to be plotting to get Tony Blair to resign the leadership in favour of Gordon Brown, MacDougall was quoted as a supporter of Brown in opposing the plotting as not in his interests.

 Illness and death

 In May 2007 MacDougall revealed that he had serious health problems.
-He had had a lung removed after being diagnosed with asbestosis, which he blamed on his work in shipyards, but said that his doctor expected him to return to full health "in a couple of weeks".
+He had had major surgery and a lung removed after being diagnosed with Mesothelioma, which transpired after his death came from the shipyards, but his doctor expected him to return to full health after he took part in the MARS Trial.
 In October it was said that he was likely to stand down in the event of a snap general election; however no election was called.